An analogue stopwatch

 • Works well on the running track, on the road and in parks

-Time Chaser is an excellent way to perfect your pacing while also working progressively harder and hitting a range of speeds and intensities.
+Time Chaser is an excellent way to perfect your pacing while challenging yourself.
+You'll work progressively harder throughout the session and hit a wide range of speeds and intensities.

 The Session